Skip to main content

 polygonToCells

-Returns all cells whose centers lie inside a polygon defined by a single ring of [longitude, latitude] vertices.
+Returns all cells whose centers lie inside a polygon, defined either by a single ring of [longitude, latitude] vertices or by GeoJSON-style rings [outer, ...holes].
+Cells whose centers fall inside a hole are excluded.

-The ring is closed automatically — do not repeat the first vertex at the end.
+Rings may be open or closed (GeoJSON-style, with the first vertex repeated at the end) — closure is automatic either way.
 Either winding order is accepted; the orientation is detected from the ring geometry.
+Hole rings with fewer than 3 distinct vertices are ignored.

 Parameters